tribhuwan-kumar/trashbhuwan/README.md

 </details>

-## Architecture
+## architecture
 it uses the native api of windows so it'll work same as the file explorer of windows<br>
 on linux, it operates identical to the dolphin file manager.

-For more information see:
+for more information see:
 ```bash
 trashbhuwan --help
 ```